rrrossjr/MultitenantWorkshop/manage-app/mt-isolation/manage-app1.md

 PL/SQL procedure successfully completed.
 ````
-Now connect using username/password from localhost to verify.
+8. Again Test connection to the PDB1 pluggable database after adding localhost to the whitelist ACL list.
 ````
-<copy>conn sys/oracle@//localhost:1523/pdb1 as sysdba </copy>
+<copy>connect sys/oracle@//localhost:1523/pdb1 as sysdba </copy>

-SQL> conn sys/oracle@//localhost:1523/pdb1 as sysdba Connected.
+SQL> connect sys/oracle@//localhost:1523/pdb1 as sysdba Connected.
 ````
 You can now connect to PDB1 successfully from localhost since we added localhost to the whitelist.
-If you need to test IP address or external hosts in this environment, we will have to open port 1523 in Oracle Virtual Cloud Network (VCN) and add port 1523 in the linux firewall.
+If you wanted to test with an IP address or external host in this environment, we would first have to open port 1523 in Oracle Cloud's Virtual Cloud Network (VCN) and add port 1523 in the linux firewall.

-The V$IP_ACL view lists the active ACLs.
+9. Look at the view V$IP_ACL to see the active ACLs.

 ````
 - Display the saved ACLs.